Registering other types of companies in Hong Kong

-Well, once you are done with the establishment of Hong Kong Private Limited Company, a branch office can be started to proceed and submit for application.
+Well, once you are done with the establishment of Hong Kong Private Limited Company, a branch office can proceed and be submitted for an application .

 According to the Hong Kong Companies Ordinance d, “Branch” is defined as “an extension of a Hong Kong registered company.”
-Therefore, the branch office is always under a parent company; all liabilities of the branch office will always bear by the parent company.
+Therefore, the branch office is always under a parent company; all liabilities of the branch office will always be linked with the parent company.

-However, in order to operate the branch office, NAR1 filing is not required.
-(NAR1 – “annual return” is the update annually report to the government which stated all company particular had been changed over the year.)
+For a branch office, a NAR1 form is not required.
+(NAR1 – “annual return” is an annual report to the government that keeps track of all changes to the company particular over a one-year period).

-Moreover, in order to declare the audit purpose and profit tax return, the parent company will need to complete consolidation for all branch office).
-What’s more, the business registration certificate for branch office will need to renew annually (renewal date will be the same as the parent company).
+Moreover, in order to declare an audit purpose and profit tax return, the parent company will need to complete consolidation for all branch offices).
+What’s more, the business registration certificate (BRC) for the branch offices must be renewed annually (renewal date is the same as the parent company).

-In short, the branch office offers a plethora of benefits of accounting and maintaining the operations to owners for expanding its company by just establishing a new brand name or outlets.
+In short, a the branch office offers many benefits in accounting and operations to owners when expanding a company.

-You can find more about Branch Office for Hong Kong Private Limited Company at https://startupregistry.hk/services/branch-office-for-hong-kong-private-limited-company/.
+You can find more about opening a Branch Office for Hong Kong Private Limited Company at https://startupregistry.hk/services/branch-office-for-hong-kong-private-limited-company/.

 Well, by now that you have a profound idea about various types of business entities in Hong Kong and how Startupr can help you in incorporating your entity in the freest economy of the world.
 Moreover, our back office system and unique same day service are the services that set us apart from the competition.

 So, if you want to keep a track record of your day-to-day business operations and intends to comply with all the regulations of the HK government, then look no other than Startupr.